Using Aggregate Functions

 Combine DISTINCT with aggregates to work with unique values only.

-SELECT COUNT(DISTINCT student_id) AS unique_students
+SELECT COUNT(DISTINCT customer_id) AS unique_customers

-FROM enrollment
+FROM orders

--- Average of unique course credit values
+-- Average of unique product prices

-SELECT AVG(DISTINCT credits) AS avg_unique_credits
+SELECT AVG(DISTINCT price) AS avg_unique_prices

-FROM course;
+FROM product;

 Be careful with DISTINCT in aggregates.
 AVG(DISTINCT price) gives a very different result from AVG(price) - it averages only unique prices rather than all prices.